fatalfeel/nrf9160_cortexm33_itc_crossplatform/README.md

 Project:

-Inter thread communication which is boost c++ style on arm and ubuntu x86_64
+Cross Platform inter thread communication which is using boost c++ style

-Open project with Segger embedded studio or Eclipse
+Open project with Segger embedded studio(arm) or Eclipse(x86_64)

+In x86_64 dumpAlloc() will help you find memory leak